 XSS attack or Cross-Site Scripting attack is a client-side code injection.
-An attacker carries out a malicious script in a browser with malicious code reside in a valid site or application.
+An attacker carries out a malicious script in a browser with malicious code residing in a valid site or application.

 The attack begins when a user visits an untrusted web page or app.
 To overcome this situation, you should install a firewall, sanitize input data, validate input user data.

 For Malware Prevention, a Web Application Firewall (WAF) is necessary to install on the system.
 It is designed to safeguard web applications, mobile apps, APIs by removing HTTP traffic coming between a web application and the web.